DigPacks/digpacks-translator-pro/README.md

 You cannot use the Free tier of Translator service as this does not support Document translation.

-:boom: You should not incur significant costs if the solution is not used, but delete the resources and redeploy them if you like to avoid charges.
+:boom: You should not incur costs if the solution is not used, but delete the resources and redeploy them if you like to avoid charges.
+You may incur charges if you do not use the solution but deploy, for example but not limited to, a higher tier than S1 for the Translator service.